Seren-Hughes/crystal-cave/TESTING.md

 ## Future Improvements

 **Modularisation:**
-- I plan to modularise the rest of the codebase in the future, following the successful refactor of the audio logic into a dedicated AudioManager module.
-This will improve maintainability and readability.
+- Following the successful refactor of the audio logic into a dedicated `AudioManager` module, I plan to continue modularising the codebase.
+This will improve maintainability, scalability, and readability as the project grows.

 **Improve JSDoc Comments:**
-- I plan to enhance the JSDoc comments throughout the codebase to provide clearer documentation and improve the docdash output.
+- I intend to improve JSDoc comments throughout the codebase to provide clearer documentation and enhance the quality of the generated output using Docdash.

+**Automated Unit & Regression Testing:**
+- I recognise the value of setting up automated unit tests, especially with future refactors and new features in mind.
+As the codebase becomes more modular, testing will help make sure that existing functionality stays intact.

+- I plan to use Jest for this, taking advantage of its built-in jsdom environment to test both core logic and DOM-related code.

+- These tests will help catch bugs earlier, support future development, and act as regression tests to prevent issues when making bigger changes — like modularisation or integrating the Web MIDI API.

 ## Conclusion